SAP-samples/teched2024-XP280/exercises/ex4/README.md

    }
    ```

-   This input will be used for the corresponding role collection assignment inside of the module.
+   This input will be used for the role collection assignments in the module.

-1. We of course also need to provide the values for these variables.
+1. We also need to provide the values for these variables to assign ourself to the role collections to have access to SAP Build Process Automation.
+You already know the game.
 Open the `terraform.tfvars` file and add the following code:

    ``` terraform
    # users for SAP Build Process Automation